 Today’s military professionals follow the same maxim.
-The harder and better you training in peacetime, the more likely your personal survival and national victory over your country’s enemies.
+The harder and better you train in peacetime, the more likely your personal survival as well as victory over your country’s enemies.

 We get to the same place spiritually by knowing God on a continuously, progressively greater level.
 As we know Him more closely and intimately, our faith in His Word grows and our skill in handling our weapons and armor increases.
 And when that scurvy dog Satan tries to attack us, we respond with “HAH!” and cut him to ribbons with the Sword of the Spirit.

 The Church is supposed to be populated with victors, not victims!
-We are compassionate to our brothers and sisters to have fallen to the enemy’s attacks while we remain resolute and steadfast against the enemy himself (BTW, never get those two mixed up!).
+We are compassionate to our brothers and sisters to have fallen to the enemy’s attacks while we remain resolute and steadfast against the enemy himself (By the way, never get those two mixed up!).

 ‘But thanks be to God, who gives us the victory through our Lord Jesus Christ.
 Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord.’ — 1 Corinthians 15:57-58